The coldest climate calls for zone 2 trees & shrubs, the most frost-resistant plants of all.

 American Raspberry (Rubus Idaeus – Strigosus)

-Raspberries are ready to pick mid-summer, it has great value as a food bush but not so much as landscaping bush because the stems have thorns.
+Raspberries are ready to pick mid-summer, it has great value as a food bush but not so much as a landscaping bush because the stems have thorns.

 It grows in full sun to partial shade in sandy, loamy, clayey soils, as long as it’s well-drained and moist.